ampreeT/SourceCoop/README.md

 ConVar: `sc_ft <FEATURE> <0 or 1>`

-> #### ⚠️ Potential Gameplay Impact
+> #### ⚠️ Gameplay Impact
 >
-> It is recommended to leave these features at the default values as these are configured per map within EDT configurations.
-Modifying feature values could negatively impact the gameplay experience.
+> It is recommended to leave these features at the default values as these are configured per map within EDT configurations. __Modifying feature values could negatively impact the gameplay experience__.

 | Feature                     | Description                                                                                                                    |
 |-----------------------------|--------------------------------------------------------------------------------------------------------------------------------|